-Serbia: Power utility EPS HPP Djerdap 1 overhaul on 190MW A1 unit in august7.
-July 2015. / News Serbia Energy
+Serbia: Power utility EPS HPP Djerdap 1 overhaul on 190MW A1 unit in august, News Serbia Energy

 Power utility EPS Elektroprivreda Srbije biggest HPP Djerdap 1 plans fourth phase overhaul and modernization on its A1 unit 190MW starting from august.